- Use web technology to access immigration history

 Students can also present their learning to their peers with a PowerPoint presentation, a poster board, or an oral report for the class.

-Use the writing rubric as a way to assess your students' writing skills.
-This rubric can also serve as a model for a modified version that might include your state's writing standards.
+Use a writing rubric as a way to assess your students' writing skills.
+Each of the online writing workshops has its own writing rubric: Oral History Scrapbook Project Writing Rubric and Research Paper Writing Rubric.
+These rubrics can also serve as models for modified versions that might include your state's writing standards.